DamiensDaimon/damiensdaimon.github.io/_posts/2020-06-17-looking-for-human-work.md

 For me, I don't know exactly know what form the work I end up doing will be.
 But I'm beginning to try different things, and I'm setting myself up by developing skills I know will be important.
 I plan to make a focused practice of the craft of writing and communication, because writing is valuable (and vital) no matter what kind of thinking work you're doing.

+It's not an instant answer; it's a guiding star.
+And it's best with an understanding that the individual view of the world, the ability to make decisions for yourself about what's important is vital to life.

 I'll probably write more on this; I'll probably revise this post later too, which for the moment is looking pretty rambley and thrown-together.
-Hope the perspective was useful.
+Hope the perspective is useful.